The 10 Best Fishing Gloves

 video play icon

-This wiki has been updated 25 times since it was first published in October of 2017.
+This wiki has been updated 26 times since it was first published in October of 2017.
 It’s happened to every angler — you’re holding your catch in your hand to grab that perfect photo, but it thrashes violently, slips out of your grasp, and lands back in the water.
 Get yourself a pair of these fishing gloves so you won't have to tell your friends the same old story about the one that got away.
 Depending on the model, they may also provide protection from the sun and sharp fins.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Lindy Handler